mozilla-iam/cis/docs/Profiles.md

 - Access to "Extended profile data" fields may require specific approval for privacy reasons
 - Fields are using `this_format` (all lower-case, `_` as word separator)
 - All "Extended profile data" fields are **optional**
+- Top level fields use the standard attribute structure (see below) unless otherwise noted

 ### Core Profile